 The Don watershed offers many opportunities for long and short walks away from the city traffic.
 Walk the Don is a series of self-guided interpretive walks located throughout the watershed in Toronto and York Region.
-Five walks are complete, and we are anticipating adding five more guides and an audio walk to the series in 2012.
+All walks use prepared trails and are suitable for family use.

 Restoration of Historic Milne House

 Built in 1871, this small heritage house is located in the Charles Sauriol Conservation Reserve.
 In 2010, initial work was undertaken to survey and secure the site and to stabilize the house.
 Work continued in 2011 with structural repairs and stabilization to the foundation and interior of the house.
 An adaptive re-use is being sought.

 Baker’s Woods is recognized as a provincially significant Area of Natural and Scientific Interest (ANSI).
 The woodlot is owned and managed through a tri-party partnership with The City of Vaughan, York Region and Toronto and Region Conservation.
 Together, the partners are dedicated to the protection and promotion of this rare remnant of old-growth forest for conservation and environmental education.
 Forest management activities on this site began in 2011 and included the removal of hazardous trees.
 The woodlot was officially opened in October 2011 to the public.
 A plan for the long-term management of the woodlot is currently underway.

 Since 2007, two wetland projects have been completed in the East Don Parklands as a part of TRCA’s Habitat Implementation Plan for the Don River Watershed.
 The plan is part of an ongoing series of initiatives to increase wetland, riparian and forest habitat in the Don River watershed.
 In 2012, work will continue in the East Don Parklands with a wetland enhancement and planting project.

 Don Mouth Naturalization and Port Lands Flood Protection Project